wolftech0110/LearningProject/Python/PythonJournal.md

 - I Created a basic Hello World Python Script with a print statement and an IF:ELSE  statement
 - next steps are to review videos and basic scripts I have already written
 - Need  to use an App like Draw.IO to make a Flow chart to help design the logic of the application you want to create
-- use comments to create psuedocode
+- use comments to create pseudocode
 -